-As a subsidiary company of the Group which is listed on the New York and London Stock Exchanges, the Company has chosen to follow the developed governance practices and processes of the group that are fit for purpose rather than a Corporate Governance code.
+As a subsidiary company of the Group which is listed on the New York and London Stock Exchanges, the Company has chosen to follow the developed governance practices and processes of the Group that are fit for purpose rather than a Corporate Governance code.

-The Directors have applied an undocumented system of governance by:
+The Board has applied an undocumented system of governance by:

-(a) Promoting the purpose of the Group to deliver manufacturing and distribution of medicines through its subsidiaries' operations.

-(b) Regularly reviewing its composition to ensure that it has an appropriately diverse balance of skills, backgrounds, experience and knowledge and that individual directors have sufficient capacity to make a valuable contribution.

-(c) To support effective decision-making Directors take into account the System of Internal Control and the Code of Conduct when acting in their capacity as a Director of the Company.

-(d) In accordance with the governance practices and processes that it adopts, the Board is supported by Systems of Internal Control to identify opportunities to create and preserve value.

-(e) Having regard to and fostering good stakeholder relationships.
+- (a) promoting the purpose of the Group to deliver manufacturing and distribution of medicines through its subsidiaries' operations. - (b) regularly reviewing its composition to ensure that it has an appropriately diverse balance of skills, backgrounds, experience and knowledge and that individual directors have sufficient capacity to make a valuable contribution. - (c) to support effective decision-making Directors take into account the System of Internal Control and the Code of Conduct when acting in their capacity as a Director of the Company. - (d) in accordance with the governance practices and processes that it adopts, the Board is supported by Systems of Internal Control to identify opportunities to create and preserve value. - (e) having regard to and fostering good stakeholder relationships. - (f) the remuneration policies are governed to align executive remuneration with performance outcome.

+Directors' report for the year ended 31 December 2023